adobe/aepsdk-edgemedia-android/Documentation/migration-guide.md

 ```

 <details>
-  <summary>Using both Media and EdgeMedia for a side-by-side comparison?</summary>
+  <summary>Including both Media and Media for Edge Network in the same application?</summary>
   </br>
-  <p>If you wish to use both the extensions together during migration time for a side-by-side comparison, use the Java package name along with the extension class names for registration, as well as for any classes that use APIs from both the modules.</p>
+  <p>Both Media and Media for Edge Network extensions may be used in the same application if needed.
+Use the Java package name when referring to the extension class or public APIs to differentiate between the two extensions.</p>

 **Example**